nlpie/nlp-adapt/README.md

 Select NLP-ADAPT from the list and navigate to `Settings>Shared Folders>`.
 There should be a folder icon with a green plus sign on it.
 Click on this to add the shared folder.
-Select the location of data on the local host computer (i.e., the parent folder of `data_in`) for "Folder Path", and in the "Folder Name" field type ~data~ (see Fig. 5):
+Select the location of data on the local host computer (i.e., the parent folder of `data_in`) for "Folder Path", and in the "Folder Name" field type "data" (see Fig. 5):

 ![](docs/images/fig_5.png)
 *Fig. 5: Configuring share folder on host*